Originally posted 2009-05-21 07:17:31. Republished by Blog Post Promoter

 Cross Stitch uses considerably thinner thread than needlepoint.
 If you think about it, this makes sense.
 In Cross Stitch. you are embellishing a fabric.
 In needlepoint, you are making a fabric.
 A Cross Stitch has two layers in it.
 A Tent Stitch has only one.

-If your chart has strand recommendations, don’t use them, you’ll need to follow this table for number of strands of silk or floss:
+If your chart has strand recommendations, don’t use them, you’ll start with this table for number of strands of silk or floss:

 - 12 mesh: 8 strands